Dunleer AC Regulations

 Seoda Matthews (Athletics Ireland Assistant Coach & Louth Sports Partnership Sports Leader)

 Ciarán Connaughton (Athletics Ireland Athletics Leader)

 The track stands on the grounds of Lann Leire GFC and GAA representatives were on hand to congratulate Dunleer AC on providing this great facility.
-The Club is very grateful to the Department of Sport and Recreation for providing grant assistance for the project, but still needs to raise some funds for the shortfall and will be embarking on more fundraising activities very soon.
+The Club is very grateful to the Department of Sport and Recreation for providing grant assistance for the project, but still needed to raise some funds for the shortfall and embarked on more fundraising activities.

 Catherina spoke highly of the Club also and was delighted to present specialised running shoes on behalf of Dunleer AC to 2 young junior men Carl Dunne and Shane Walsh, both representing Ireland this month in International Mountain Running Events.

 Club Chairman Kevin Matthews was delighted to see an array of friends and supporters, young and old from many eras represented at the opening, with Barney Mc Guill representing the Mc Guill family.
 The Clubrooms are aptly named the Noel Mc Guill Clubrooms to honour former athlete Noel Mc Guill, brother of Barney and Larry who died tragically in a cycling accident many years ago.